Rough Guide to Planning a Spring-O

 Before or at the event

-- Clear and sync all the boxes being used – start/finish, any controls being used etc. To do this:
+- Clear and sync the Start and Finish boxes.
+To do this:

 o Take the blue timestation box and the purple Service Off key (on cord)